Military Medical Research and Development

 Records

 Generally, a recipient is required to retain records relating to a particular award for three years from the date of submission of the final financial report.
-In cases where litigation, claim or an audit is initiated prior to expiration of the three-year period, records must be retained until the action and resolution of any issues associated with it are complete or until the end of the three-year retention period, whichever is latest.
+In cases where litigation, claim or an audit is initiated prior to expiration of the three-year period, records must be retained until the action and resolution of any issues associated with it are complete or until the end of the three-year retention period, whichever is later.
 Records for real property and equipment acquired with Federal funds must be retained for three years after final disposition.

 Other Assistance Considerations